Martin of Tours: St. Martin as a French Republican patron

+Archbishop René François Renou (Archbishop of Tours, 1896–1913) descirbed the cloak of St. Martin as the "first flag of France," not the French tricolor.
 St. Martin's popularity was renewed during the First World War.
-Anticlericalism declined, and priests served in the French forces as chaplains.
-More than 5,000 of them died in the war.
-In 1916, Assumptionists organized a national pilgrimage to Tours that attracted people from all of France.
+Anticlericalism declined, and priests served in the French forces as chaplains; of the "more than twenty-three thousand parish priests and more than nine thousand members of religious orders" who took part in the war, "3,101 were killed."
+In 1916, Assumptionists organized a national pilgrimage to Tours that attracted people from all over France.
 The devotion to St. Martin was amplified in the dioceses of France, where special prayers were offered to the patron saint.
-When the armistice was signed on Saint Martin's Day, 11 November 1918, the French people saw it was a sign of his intercession in the affairs of France.
+When the armistice was signed on Saint Martin's Day, 11 November 1918, many French people saw it as a sign of his intercession in the affairs of France.

 Patronage

-He is the patron saint of beggars (because of his sharing his cloak), wool-weavers and tailors (also because of his cloak), he is also the patron saint of the US Army Quartermaster Corps even though he detested violence (also because of sharing his cloak), geese (some say because they gave his hiding place away when he tried to avoid being chosen as bishop, others because their migration coincides with his feast), vintners and innkeepers (because his feast falls just after the late grape harvest), and France.
-He was proclaimed patron of Italian volunteering by the Italian bishops in the spring of 2021.
+Saint Martin is the patron saint of beggars, wool-weavers, tailors, the United States Army Quartermaster Corps, geese, vintners, and innkeepers, and France.